- Why should I apply to the P3 program?

 - Who should apply to P3?

-This program is not designed for students interested in Master's degree programs.
+*The program is not designed for students interested in Master's degree programs, medical doctor programs, or law programs.

 - Are international students eligible for the P3 program?